Career Awareness and Exploration

 An Education Development Plan (EDP) is a personal document in which a student identifies career goals, lists interests and skills in line with meeting those goals, and records the experiences, education, and accomplishments he or she wants to pursue to successfully attain them.
 The purpose of the EDP is to provide every student with an ongoing and periodically updated record of career planning that will serve as a guide for entering a career of choice.
 Students in Michigan are required to develop an EDP in the seventh grade.

-Career Cruising is an on line career guidance and planning system that has been designed with one goal in mind: to help students plan their future.
+Xello is an on line career guidance and planning system that has been designed with one goal in mind: to help students plan their future.
+Visit Xello

 Manufacturers understand the misconception most students, parents, and others have about career choices in manufacturing.
 They are dedicated to change that opinion.
 High school students can view manufacturing related videos to gain a better understanding of the manufacturing environment today and discover opportunities for growth and professional development.